It’s so easy to reheat leftovers in the Instant Pot pressure cooker! This is a great way to warm food easily, especially without a microwave!

 Reheating leftovers in the Instant Pot is such an easy way to warm food without using a microwave.
 Who knew there could be so many uses for an electric pressure cooker?
 I continue to find more and more reasons to love this versatile appliance!

-See everything you need to know about getting started with easy pressure cooker recipes here!
+New to pressure cooking?
+Find out everything you need to know about making easy pressure cooker recipes!